 In the midst of this “new normal” it has never been more important to assess and adjust your business preparedness plan, anticipating new ways of responding to compound events.
 Remote, decentralized work forces, financial constraints and supply chain disruption are just a few variables important to consider when recalibrating preparedness planning.
 Consider the following issues complicating compound disaster scenarios:

 - Evacuation and temporary shelter challenges.
-During large-scale natural disaster evacuations, temporary shelters can be the only option for many people.
-However, options that may have been available previously may no longer be viable due to social distancing requirements and Covid-19 risk.
+During large-scale natural disaster evacuations, temporary shelters may be the only option for many people.
+However, options that may have been available previously may no longer be viable due to physical distancing requirements and COVID-19 risk.
 Businesses will need to review and amend their evacuation and continuity plans accordingly and consider any possible options for establishing a new meeting place.
 Consider how a compound disaster and COVID-19 will affect your supply chain and transportation as well.